ROAS calculation in modern-day marketing

 By monitoring your ad campaigns and addressing click fraud, your ROAS will improve because you won’t be wasting valuable marketing dollars on imposter traffic that doesn’t bring in business.

 There is no need to allow people or bots to waste your time by forcing you to deal with click fraud.
-Third-party software, such as ClickGUARD, allows you to analyze each and every click and know whether a real customer is interested in your business.
+Third-party software, such as ClickGUARD, allows you to automatically analyze your Google Ads clicks and know whether a real customer is interested in your business, as well as block the fraudulent clicks.
 ClickGUARD uses a sophisticated algorithm to exclude suspicious IP addresses before they attack your ads.
 Fighting click fraud is a tough battle but when you arm your ad campaigns with ClickGUARD’s reliable software, you can win the war against click fraud.

 ROAS is important because it tells you what you need to do to meet your financial goals.
 You’ll want to keep it as high as possible so your budget works for you rather than against you.
 ClickGUARD can help you do that without impacting the time you need to spend on your business.